 Barocca, Gatorade powder, Powerade powder or similar are good energy boosts.
-Keep clear water in your water bladder and energy drink in a separate water container/small bottle for occasional sips of extra energy.
+Keep unflavoured water in your water bladder and energy drink in a separate water container/small bottle for occasional sips of extra energy.
 They are also great for taking away the taste of water purification tablets, if that’s what you decide to use to purify your water.
 Barocca tablets are easy to carry in their original container and the powders are best carried in zip-lock bags or an old Barocca container or similar.
 Just make sure the container lid is well sealed and tight, so that you don’t end up with sticky mess in your backpack.

 Coffee – whichever you drink, can be packed into zip-lock bags, or the single serve sachets of cappuccino or latte are very handy.

 Coffee whitener is really good as a substitute for milk in your coffee.
 Take only what you need for the hike in a zip-lock bag.

 Tea bags are easy to pack and carry.

 Lemon – if you like lemon in your tea, bring bit of lemon squeeze in a little plastic squeeze bottle.